 From time to time, in the ordinary course of business, the Bank and its subsidiaries are assessed fees or fines by securities regulatory authorities in relation to administrative matters, including late filings or reporting, which may be considered penalties or sanctions pursuant to Canadian securities regulations but which are not, individually or in the aggregate, material to the Bank.
 In addition, the Bank and its subsidiaries are subject to numerous regulatory authorities around the world, and fees, administrative penalties, settlement agreements and sanctions may be categorized differently by each regulator.
-During the past financial year, the Bank paid administrative filing fees relating to late filings to the Ontario Securities Commission (the "OSC") in the aggregate amount of \$6,000 and TD Investment Services Inc. paid an administrative filing fee relating to late filings to the OSC in the aggregate amount of \$5,000.
+During the past financial year, TD Waterhouse Private Investment Counsel Inc. paid administrative filing fees relating to late filings to the Ontario Securities Commission (the "OSC") in the aggregate amount of \$5,000, TD Investment Services Inc. paid an administrative filing fee relating to late filings to the OSC in the aggregate amount of \$5,000, TD Securities Inc. paid administrative filing fees relating to late filings to the Montreal Exchange in the aggregate amount of \$1,000 and TD Waterhouse Canada Inc. paid administrative filing fees relating to late filings to the Investment Industry Regulatory Organization of Canada in the aggregate amount of \$5,600 and a regulatory fine of \$10,000 by way of settlement agreement (and \$1,000 towards costs) with the Nova Scotia Securities Commission in connection with the untimely mailing of statements to a customer.
+In addition, three subsidiaries in the Bank's TD Wealth (Canada) segment - TD Waterhouse Canada Inc., TD Waterhouse Private Investment Counsel Inc., and TD Investment Services Inc. - entered into a settlement agreement with, and made a voluntary payment of \$600,000 (and \$50,000 towards costs) to, the OSC in connection with certain excess fees charged to clients as a result of direct and indirect fee overcharges.
+TD Wealth (Canada) self-reported the excess fees charged to the OSC and other regulators and has paid more than \$13.5 million to compensate clients and former clients impacted by the overcharges.